Buon Ma Thuot Dak Lak, Vietnam Travel Guide

 This frequently includes communal meals, traditional music, and the sharing of Rượu Cần (can wine).

-When eating street food, choose stalls that appear clean, have a high turnover of customers, and where the food is cooked fresh in front of you.
+When eating street food, choose stalls that come across as clean, have a high turnover of customers, and where the food is cooked fresh in front of you.

 This vigilance supports food safety during your culinary adventures.

-The Buon Ma Thuot Coffee Festival, held biennially (usually in March), is the most significant event.
+The Buon Ma Thuot Coffee Festival, held biennially (usually in The third month of the year), is the most significant event.

 The morning meal is early, lunch at midday, and dinner serves as the main meal in the early evening.